The Safe House

-The situation has indeed unfolded as expected, and buyers are knocking on the door with purchase offers.
-It’s critical that we help RHYCO exercise this option to purchase; if they lose the property, the children and the community will suffer a great loss.
+The situation has unfolded as expected, and buyers are knocking on the door with purchase offers.
+It’s critical that we help RHYCO exercise their option to purchase; if they lose the property, the children and the community will suffer a great loss.

 Life in Kawangware

 Kawangware Slum, which sits just outside of Nairobi, is home to more than 130,000 people who live in overcrowded shanty houses and filthy conditions.
 Residents live under the grip of extreme poverty, which makes life a constant struggle to survive.
 Without a stable home life, many children turn to the streets to escape physical and sexual assault at home.
 Girls are often forced into the sex trade, and many boys join criminal gangs to get the sense of belonging they lack at home.